AdguardTeam/AdguardKnowledgeBase/01.general/18.stealth-mode/docs.en.md

 **Self-destructing third-party cookies**

 Websites use cookies to store your information and preferences, such as the language you selected, your location, or the list of items in your shopping cart.
-When you get back to the site, your browser sends back the cookies belonging to that website, which allows it to "recall" your data.
+When you return to a website, your browser sends back the cookies belonging to that website, which allows it to "remember" your data.

-Third-party cookies are those implemented by a website that is different from the one you are browsing at the moment.
+Third-party cookies are those implemented by a website that is different from the one you are currently browsing.
 For example, cnn.com may have a Facebook "Like" widget on its homepage.
-This widget will implement a cookie that may be read by Facebook later on.
-Some advertisers use such cookies to track what other sites you visit where their ads are posted.
+This widget will implement a cookie that may be read later by Facebook.
+Some advertisers use such cookies to track what other sites you visit where their ads are placed.

-Put a time period (in minutes) at the end of which all third-party cookies will be destroyed.
-Set the timer to 0 in order to block them completely.
+Set a time period (in minutes) at the end of which all third-party cookies will be destroyed.
+Set the timer to 0 to block them completely.

 **Self-destructing first-party cookies**

 We do not recommend enabling this option as it may severely interfere with the work of certain sites.
-Put a time period (in minutes) at the end of which all cookies will be destroyed.
-Set the timer to 0 in order to block them completely.
+Set a time period (in minutes) at the end of which all cookies will be destroyed.
+Set the timer to 0 to block them completely.

 **Disable cache for third-party requests**

-When the browser addresses a page, the server assigns it an ETag, which the browser then uses to cache the contents.
-Upon subsequent requests, it sends the ETag to the corresponding server, thus letting it learn the visitor’s identity.
-While the site files are cached, the ETag is sent every time your browser addresses this site.
-If the site has content embedded from another server (e.g., an image or iframe), that server will also be able to track your activities without your cognizance.
+When a browser addresses a page, the server assigns an ETag to that page.
+This ETag is used by the browser to cache the page's contents.
+Upon subsequent requests, the browser sends the ETag to the corresponding server, thus letting the server learn the visitor’s identity.
+As long as the site's files are cached, the ETag is sent every time your browser addresses this site.
+If the site has embedded content from another server (such as an image or iframe), that server can track your activities without your knowledge.

 **Block third-party Authorization header**